Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Introduction

-To make this idea precise and topologically reformulate fiberwise integration, we proceed via the cross product in singular homology.
-This is in contrast to the Pontrjagin--Thom constructions we used in our previous works on this subject.
-So our present construction is at the level of (co)homology rather than at the level of spaces or spectra.
+To make this idea precise, we topologically reformulate fiberwise integration via the Serre spectral sequence in singular cohomology.
+This is in contrast to the Pontrjagin--Thom constructions we used in our previous works on this subject \cite{Rbo}.
+There we did not explicitly recover the Bott--Taubes--Vassiliev classes (however, see Remark \ref{CoarseQuotient}).
+So our present construction is at the level of cohomology rather than spaces or spectra.
 The benefit is that we avoid the technical obstacle of endowing the glued configuration space with a smooth structure.
 The drawback is that we lose potential classes in generalized cohomology theories with respect to which the configuration space bundles involved are orientable.
-On the other hand, singular cohomology with coefficients in $\Z$ or $\Z/p$ are the main cohomology theories which come to mind in this setting (in addition to de Rham cohomology).
+On the other hand, singular cohomology with coefficients in $\Z$ or $\Z/p$ are the main cohomology theories which come to mind in this setting, in addition to de Rham cohomology.

+Our methods apply just as well to spaces of closed links as to spaces of long links.
+We choose spaces of long links for definiteness, and also because these spaces have a monoid structure that could be useful for further investigation.

-We now make some remarks on technical aspects for experts.
-Because of Stokes' Theorem, a key step for constructing link invariants or cohomology classes is ensuring that the integral along the boundaries of the configuration spaces is ultimately zero.
-The abovementioned gluing of configuration spaces corresponds to the way in which they combine to yield zero.
-There are three ways in which this can happen: (1) two non-vanishing integrals along a pair of (\emph{principal}) faces cancel; (2) the integral along a (\emph{hidden}) face vanishes by symmetry; (3) the integral along a face vanishes by degeneracy of the form to be integrated.
-Topologically treating case (2) is most easily done by using a ``smaller'' compactification of configuration space than the Axelrod--Singer/Fulton--Macpherson compactification.
+Because of Stokes's Theorem, a key step for constructing link invariants or cohomology classes is ensuring that the integral along the boundaries of the configuration spaces is ultimately zero.
+The above-mentioned gluing of configuration spaces corresponds to the way in which they combine to yield zero.
+There are three ways in which this can happen: (1) two non-vanishing integrals along a pair of faces cancel; (2) the integral along a face vanishes by symmetry; (3) the integral along a face vanishes by degeneracy of the form to be integrated.
+Topologically treating case (2) is most easily done by using a ``smaller'' compactification of configuration space than the Axelrod--Singer a.k.a.~Fulton--Macpherson compactification.
 Specifically, we use a compactification which was considered by Kuperberg and Thurston.
-(A compactification considered by Poirier appears to be similar to this one.)
-Our gluing construction is also similar to theirs, but different in that we construct a glued space for each graph cocycle, rather than one glued space for all trivalent graph cocycles.
-Moreover, we consider cocycles which are not necessarily trivalent.
+A compactification considered by Poirier appears to be similar to this one.

-For technical reasons, our methods succeed over $\Z$ only when the ambient dimension $d$ is odd, while for even $d$ they succeed only over $\Z/2$ (see Section \ref{GluingSection}).
-It is possible, though not obvious to us, that some modification of our methods can produce $\Z$-valued classes the case of even $d$ as well.

-We restrict to \emph{long} links.
-We can quite possibly treat closed links as well, though not all our arguments below immediately apply in that case (see Lemma \ref{SurjInCoh}).